Table of Contents

 ForEachTask<T>

-A task that performs an operation once for each element of a collection.
+A task that executes an action once for each element of a collection.

 GuiTaskHandlerBase